 Authors Contribution

 ADA constructed the search strategy and searched for studies.
 ADA, JO and RHA selected studies.
 ADA and DB extracted data and DB helped completed tables.
 JM and PE analysed data with support of ADA, and interpreted data.
 SLDV, KMB and MR provided technical input.
 ADA drafted the manuscript, and all authors reviewed and accept content of the manuscript.
+TO REVISE

 Acknowledgments

 We thank the WHO NTD Department for commissioning and supporting the preparation of this systematic review and meta-analysis to aid decisions and policies in schistosomiasis control.
 We are grateful to Dr Lester Chitsulo of WHO (Geneva) without whose leadership, support and advice this review could not have been possible.
 We thank Dr Amadou Garba of WHO for offering technical support during the preparation of the manuscript.
 To Ms Marilyne Vonlanthen we say thank you for administrative support.
 Our thanks also go to Dr Govert Van Dam for making available his personal Library that tracks and keeps records of studies on CCA.
 We thank the School of Public Health, University of Ghana, Legon for providing desk space.

+Dr Dirk Engels (Director NTDs and ..), Dr Biswas etc

 References